juice-shop/multi-juicer/cleaner/readme.md

+# Cleaner

 ![Cleaner Cover](./cleaner-cover.svg)

-Cleaner is a sub component of MultiJuicer, a kubernetes Jobs which is responsible for cleaning up Juice Shop instances which haven't been used for some time.
+Cleaner is a sub component of MultiJuicer.
+Cleaner runs via a Kubernetes CronJob, which looks up JuiceShop deployments in it's namespace and deletes the ones which have been unused for longer than a configurable duration (default 24 hours).